 What Percentage of Gambling Addicts Recover?
 Recovery Statistics

-If you are struggling with gambling addiction, one of the first questions you might ask is whether recovery is actually possible and how likely it is.
+What percentage of gambling addicts recover?
+If you are struggling with gambling addiction, that is often one of the first questions you ask.
 Knowing the numbers can feel both daunting and encouraging, depending on how you look at them.
 The truth is that many people do recover from gambling addiction, though the path is rarely a straight line.

 This article examines what the research tells us about gambling addiction recovery rates, what factors make recovery more likely, and why these statistics should give you reason for genuine hope.
 As with all health-related content on this site, this is for informational purposes and should not replace guidance from a qualified healthcare provider.